 2016 - 2018 • Grab • Senior Product Designer

 How do I work within a hyper-growth startup and design a rational but still meaningful transport experience that impacts millions of people?
 This is a design story from the largest transportation platform in Southeast Asia.
 Chinese version on Medium

 In August of 2016, I joined Grab, the biggest unicorn startup in Southeast Asia, offering ride-hailing transport services, food delivery, logistics and payment solutions.
 That began an amazing journey.
 I was the twentieth designer in design team and today the design team is even bigger.
 Before I joined Grab, I felt that the old Grab app could look much better, and I wondered if I could do a redesign project to make the user experience even smoother.
 However, it was not as easy as I thought.

-Executing design at all stages from concept to end to end experience such as UX, visual exploration, IA definition, competitor analysis, concept design, design workshop, prototyping, and visual exploration.
+Executing design at all stages from concept to end to end experience such as UX, IA definition, competitor analysis, concept design, design workshop, interaction guideline, prototyping, and visual exploration.

 This project is focused on redesigning our UX, visual and structure hierarchy to make it a better and more familiar experience for our users, as well as create better transport experience and fulfilling different region and business needs.